-Overall this method takes O(n) time for preprocssing, but takes O(Log n) time for query.
-Therefore, it can be useful when we have a single tree on which we want to perform large number of LCA queries (Note that LCA is useful for finding shortest path between two nodes of Binary Tree)
+Overall this method takes O(n) time for preprocessing but takes O(log n) time for the query.
+Therefore, it can be useful when we have a single tree on which we want to perform a large number of LCA queries (Note that LCA is useful for finding the shortest path between two nodes of a Binary Tree)

 - Euler tour array: O(n) where n = 2*V – 1

 - Node Levels array: O(n)

 - Segment Tree: O(n)

 Another observation is that the adjacent elements in the level array differ by 1.
 This can be used to convert an RMQ problem to an LCA problem.